williamouyang/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

 1. Created an HTML file with the widget code
 2. Modified the HTML to use your Okta organization
 3. Served the HTML file with a web server
-4. Configured CORS support in your Okta organization
+4. Configured a Trusted Origin in your Okta organization

 In that example, you redirect the user to their Okta dashboard (as defined in the `orgUrl` variable).
-Now you will now configure a redirect to a custom authentication landing page hosted on your server.
+Now you will configure a redirect to a custom authentication landing page hosted on your server.

 To do this, you will now perform the following steps: